DataShaka/Documentation/tractor/verbs/average.md

 ### Example 2: Inconsistent Signals

-Consider the dataset with an inconsistent shape (there are signals missing for Net and Tax and Gross):
+Consider the dataset with an inconsistent signals (there are signals missing for Net and Tax and Gross):

 ```language-katsu
 2020-01-01[Brand:Lipton][Product:Red Berry Tea]{Net:10}{Tax:2}{Gross:12}